-Join Curt Frye for an in-depth discussion in this video Calculating values using built-in functions and variables, part of Up and Running with Octave.
+Join Curt Frye for an in-depth discussion in this video Calculating values using built-in functions and variables, part of Learning Octave.

 In the previous movie, I showed you how to use built-in mathematical and logical operators to evaluate expressions.
 In this movie, I will show you some useful built-in functions that you can use to calculate values.
 I'll start out with a very quick overview in PowerPoint, and then I'll move over to Octave so that you can see how it works inside of the programming environment.
 The first three functions, I'll cover deal with roots.
 We have square root, sqrt which finds the square root of x.
 So the square root of 9 is 3.
 Then we have nthroot, x of n, which finds the nthroot of x.

 So, for example, the nthroot of 27, 3 finds the third or cube root of 27, and that is 3.
 The next four functions all deal with numbers that have a decimal component.
 Fix truncates the number, that is it just removes the decimal component.
 Ceil, which is short for ceiling, rounds the number up, regardless of the decimal component.
 So for example 4.001 would be rounded up to five.
 Floor does exactly the opposite.
 It rounds a number down.
 So 4.99, would be rounded down to 4.

 And finally round, rounds a number to the closest integer.
 And the rule that it uses, is any decimal component of 0.5 or higher, is rounded to the next integer.
 So for example, 4.49 would be rounded down to 4 and 4.5 would be rounded up to 5.
 Other useful functions include max, which finds the largest number in a set, min which finds the smallest number.
 You can also calculate a factorial.
 So, for example, 5 factorial returns 120 because it's five times four times three times two times one, and you can also work with primes by generating a list of primes.